Amazon Web Services named profile per project#

 - The

-profile for your personal AWS account. - The
+personalprofile for your personal AWS account. - The

-profile for client foo's AWS account.
+fooprofile for client foo's AWS account.

-Right now, you need to remember to run aws
+Right now, you need to remember to run aws with --profile personal or --profile foo depending on the project you're working on.

-'s contextual environment variables can manage that for you.
+However, wev's contextual environment variables can manage that for you.

 -